 Depending on your specific needs, you should explore some of the verticals of the position.
 If you are struggling particularly with building up your remote culture, then consider targeting the problem and hiring for a Head of Remote Culture.
 Sometimes it’s your HR department that needs the most support, making a Head of Remote People Ops the perfect pick for you.

 Once you’ve decided exactly on what you want to hire for, it’s time to actually put up your advert.
 Here’s a few great examples to take a look at:

 Quora – Like most people currently searching for a Head of Remote, Quora is experiencing a big shift in their remote work policy.
 Their responsibilities are split into 5 main points which make a great framework for anyone to use: lead, consult, help, promote, document.

 Okta – If you’re looking to emphasize the cross-departmental aspect of a Head of Remote, then this advert from Okta is a great place to look.
 Each part of their responsibilities sections covers practically all the different departments that a Head of Remote will have to interact with and their goals.
-Okta have also refined their role to Head of Dynamic Work.
-Much like we mentioned exploring your specific needs more and the possible job verticals, Okta have done exactly this to create a more tailored role.
+Okta has also refined its role to Head of Dynamic Work.
+Much like we mentioned exploring your specific needs more and the possible job verticals, Okta has done exactly this to create a more tailored role.

 Which Companies Already Have a Head of Remote?

 While Head of Remote is a fairly new role for most companies, there are some large names out there that have already been experimenting with the role since before COVID-19.
 GitLab, which has been operating remotely since its founding in 2014, hired their own Head of Remote last year.
 Darren Murph has a lengthy 15 years of experience when it comes to remote work, and now takes charge of GitLab’s remote policies and practices.
 In his own words, Darren lays out the significance of remote work change: